Online Music Education, the new normal?

 by Irma de Jong

 We started 2020 in social distancing, which has accelerated the need and appreciation for online learning and teaching.
-Many musicians were forced to go online, as it remained the only possibility to reach their students and to continue to make a living.
-Even the most sceptics made the first online steps and discovered the effectiveness of Online Music Lessons, or did they find reasons to confirm their beliefs?
+Many musicians were forced to go online, as it remained the only possibility to reach their students and continue making a living.
+Even the most skeptics made the first online steps and discovered Online Music Lessons’ effectiveness, or did they find reasons to confirm their beliefs?
 Let’s have a look!
 Continue reading Effectiveness of Online Music Lessons

 What do you need to boost your music career?